ni/nisemi-python/README.md

 # Bugs / Feature Requests

-To report a bug or submit a feature request specific feature, please use the `GitHub issues page <>`_.
+To report a bug or submit a feature request specific feature, please use the https://github.com/ni/nisemi-python/issues.

 Fill in the issue template as completely as possible and we will respond as soon as we can.